missteek/cpts-quick-references/module/command injection.md

 # Skills Assessment - Command Injection

->Presented with login page to web application, `Tiny File Manager 2.4.6`.
+>[Skills assessment for command injection](https://academy.hackthebox.com/module/109/section/1042) present a login page to the web application, running `Tiny File Manager 2.4.6`.
->After logging in as the user `guest` with a password of `guest` the landing page list files in folder and there is functions on each listed files in web folder.
+>After logging in as the user `guest` with a password of `guest` the landing page list files in a folder and there are functions on each listed files in web folder.

 ![cmd-inject-skill-assess-landing-page](/images/cmd-inject-skill-assess-landing-page.png)